team-trip-n-talk/trip-n-talk/group-agreement.md

 How will you ensure that you are creating a safe environment where everyone feels comfortable speaking up?
 - Empathetically consider each other.
 Give gentle feedback.
 Welcome the feedback.

+# Git Flow
+* Never push to master without group agremment and passing all test and travis.
+* Work on feature branches to be merge to development not master.
+* Development merges to master once at the end of day after review by all group members.
+* Dont create PR with broken code.
+* Practice ACP to feature branch often